Facebook is probably the most neglected online advertising channel of them all.

 You know what I think?

-I think every business tries Facebook ads, fails at it, and then blames the platform.
+I think every business tries Facebook ads, fails at it and then blames the platform.

 People just suck at making Facebook ads work for them.
+They don’t truly understand their target audience, so they place ads in the news feed of the wrong people, etc.

 Today, I’ll help you out with that.

-I’m going to show you a few examples of people who’ve been successful with Facebook ads and then walk you through setting up your first campaign without even breaking a sweat.
+I’m going to show you a few examples of people who’ve been successful with Facebook ads and then walk you through setting up your first campaign without breaking a sweat.

 I mean it.